catiau/catiau/README.md

   </p>

   <p>
-    Volunteer in the maintenance and creation of the campus site at <a href="https://portal.ifba.edu.br/conquista">IFBA</a>.
+    Volunteer in the maintenance and creation of the campus page for public events, works at <a href="https://portal.ifba.edu.br/conquista">IFBA</a>.
 (Nov 2021 - Currently)
   </p>

  <br>